cominder/mame/README.md

   <img src="figures/mame_logo.png"  height=200>
 </p>

-# MaMe & MaRe: Matrix-Based Token Merging and Restoration
+# MaMe & MaRe: Matrix-Based Token Merging and Restoration for Efficient Visual Perception and Synthesis

 **MaMe** (**Ma**trix-based token **Me**rging) is a training-free, parameter-free token compression method for Vision Transformers. **MaRe** (**Ma**trix-based token **Re**storation) is MaMe's inverse operation to form a MaMe + MaRe pipeline for generation tasks.
 All operations are expressed as dense matrix multiplications and element-wise ops, making the pipeline fully differentiable and GPU-friendly without any discrete sorting, top-k selection, or clustering.